 Melvin Price Federal Building and U.S. Courthouse

-750 Missouri Ave.
+750 Missouri Avenue

 East St. Louis, IL 62201-2954

-Property Manager: Delmar Boice
+Property Manager: Carl Minor

-History and Architectural Features The 67,757 square-foot courthouse was built in 1910 in the Greek Revival, Roman Revival, and Federal styles of architecture.
-It rises three stories above grade and includes one floor below.
-In 1988, a 77,862 square-foot annex was added to the rear of the building.
-The annex atrium features skylights and an exposed roof-supporting truss system.
+The 67,800-square-foot courthouse was built in 1910 in the Greek Revival, Roman Revival, and Federal styles of architecture.
+It rises three stories above grade, includes one floor below, and is constructed of gray Indiana limestone.
+In 1988 a 77,900-square-foot annex was added to the rear of the building.
+The annex atrium features skylights and an exposed, roof-supporting truss system.

 Art in Architecture